justiny2c/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is a simple a framework that uses Node.js.
+    Express is compatible with connect middleware (haven't use/seen this yet).

 - [ ] Describe Middleware?

+    Middleware is just a software; it contains functions that get requests and returns a response(s).

 - [ ] Describe a Resource?

+    A resource (I think) is referring to the API?
+It provides data.

 - [ ] What can the API return to help clients know if a request was successful?

+    Status code 200's!
+Or just the data.

 - [ ] How can we partition our application into sub-applications?

+    Separating into different files with server and router.

 ## Project Setup